muggy8/improbable/have-and-havenot/o3TDyzle.md

 Of course, I positioned myself at the end of the line.

-"Glad to see you again" Ethan said to me as it got to my turn to speak to him.
+"Glad to see you again," Ethan said to me as it got to my turn to speak to him.

 I still would rather not be here right now but repeating myself was rather pointless since I'm here already so instead I responded with a sigh.